hardwario/website/content/academy/_index.en.md

 ---
 title: Academy
-mainHeading: Learning materials<br/> for our IoT kit
+mainHeading: The IoT Academy of learning
 description: It’s never too late to learn something new.
-Don’t hesitate to use our learning materials for your faster understanding of the world of IoT and our kit.
+Our learning materials will help you quickly understand the world of IoT and our kits can enable you to learn and build effectively.
+Ready, set, make!
 menu: ["secondary", "footer"]
 weight: 70
 ---